CodeCadim/gokeepasspoc/README.md

 # gokeepasspoc

-Proof of concept of using Go to manipulate a kbdx file
+Proof of concept of using Go to manipulate a kdbx file

 ![Example](./example.gif)